nukeTK/Launchpad/README.md

 ##Launchpad

-RagaFinance Launchpad is a decentralized platform built on Ethereum that enables projects to raise funds through token sales using a Bancor bonding curve mechanism.
+Launchpad is a decentralized platform built on Ethereum that enables projects to raise funds through token sales using a Bancor bonding curve mechanism.
 The platform provides a secure and efficient way for projects to launch their tokens while ensuring fair price discovery and protecting both creators and investors.

 ### Key Features